Gig Economy & Driving Platforms We Cover (2025/26)

 Do I need to register for Self Assessment as a gig worker? +

-Yes, if you earn over £1,000 from gig economy platforms in a tax year, you must register for Self Assessment and file a tax return.
-This applies to all delivery drivers, rideshare drivers, couriers, and platform workers.
-HMRC receives data directly from platforms like Uber, Deliveroo, and Amazon, so they know if you're earning but not declaring.
+Yes, if you earn over £1,000 from gig economy platforms in the 2025/26 tax year, you must register for Self Assessment and file a return by 31 January 2027.
+HMRC receives data directly from platforms like Uber, Deliveroo, and Amazon.

 What's the best way to track my mileage? +

-The simplest method is to take a photo of your odometer at the start and end of each shift.
-Free apps like Stride, DriverLog, or even a notes app on your phone work well.
-You need to record: date, start mileage, end mileage, total business miles, and purpose.
-HMRC accepts digital records.
-We provide a free mileage log template when you sign up.
+Take a photo of your odometer at the start and end of each shift.
+Free apps like Stride or DriverLog work well.
+Record: date, start mileage, end mileage, total business miles, and purpose.
+We provide a free mileage log template.

 Can I claim mileage if I use my car for Uber and personal use? +

-Yes, but you can only claim the business proportion of your miles.
-You don't need to split every journey - just record your odometer at the start of your first job and at the end of your last job each day.
+Yes, but only the business proportion.
+Record your odometer at the start of your first job and at the end of your last job each day.
 That's your total business miles.
-Personal mileage between shifts is not claimable.
 The simplified 45p/mile rate covers all vehicle costs.

 What happens if I work for multiple platforms? +

-You combine all your income from every platform on one Self Assessment return.
-Uber, Bolt, Deliveroo, Uber Eats, Amazon Flex - all go on the same form.
-All your expenses across all platforms are also combined.
-Many drivers work for 2-3 platforms simultaneously.
-We help you consolidate all your earnings statements.
+Combine all your income from every platform on one Self Assessment return.
+Uber, Bolt, Deliveroo, Amazon Flex — all go on the same form.
+All expenses across all platforms are also combined.

 Can I claim expenses if I'm also employed full-time? +

 Absolutely.
-Many gig workers have a main job and do deliveries in evenings and weekends.
 Your gig income is taxed separately through Self Assessment.
-You can claim all the same expenses - mileage, platform fees, phone costs - against your gig income only.
-You cannot claim expenses against your employed income.
+You can claim mileage, platform fees, phone costs against your gig income only.
+Cannot claim against employed income.

 What records do I need to keep for HMRC? +

-Keep all records for at least 5 years: mileage logs, platform earnings statements, receipts for platform fees, parking receipts, toll charges, phone bills, insurance certificates, and any equipment receipts.
-Digital records are fine.
-We provide a simple expense tracker specifically designed for gig workers.
+Keep all records for at least 5 years: mileage logs, platform earnings statements, parking receipts, toll charges, phone bills, insurance certificates.
+We provide a simple expense tracker for gig workers.